 Now here's the thing (and this is what makes freelancing so great).

-If you think you can be successful by working 2 hours a day, you're absolutely wrong.
-In fact, most successful freelancers work very long hours, as they are passionate about their work and are committed to the cause of growing their business.
+If you think you can be successful by working 2 hours a day, you're probably wrong.

 Here's my personal philosophy on this matter:

 Strive to make the most out of your day (or ‘wake time'), without compromising either the quality of your work or the project delivery deadline.